megr090/DeformationMechanisms/README.md

 (4) main_ComputeN_AntarcticIceStreams.m calculates n and A over specific ice streams, with plotSRPartitioning.m being the function called to plot these values.
 You can choose specific ice streams from the following list: Byrd, Bindschadler/MacAyeal, Recovery, Amery, and Pine Island Glacier.

-This repository also contains two .h5 files, which contain 100x100 arrays for estimates of n and A (respectively) for varying strain-rate and temperature (analogous to the deformation mechanism maps in the manuscript).
+This repository also contains two .csv files, which contain 100x100 arrays for estimates of n and A (respectively) for varying strain-rate and temperature (analogous to the deformation mechanism maps in the manuscript).
 The values in the arrays are n and A (in Pa^-n s^-1) for varying temperature (x) and strain-rate (y).
-The values of temperature and strain-rate can be found by: strainrate = logspace(-13,-6,100);
-temperature = linspace(240,273,100);
-[for the Matlab syntax]
+The .csv files contain row and column headers that denote the strain rate and temperature values associated with each n,A value.
+There are also .h5 files with the same 100x100 arrays, but these do not have the headers.